 So how are these systems able to sort through all of the information available and give us millions of answers in under a second?

 The information-retrieval process QA system is broken down into 3 stages: question processing, passage retrieval and ranking, and extraction.
-The following diagram accurately represents the process:

 Understanding Information-Retrieval Based Queries

 Let’s look at an example by The Cambridge University Press: A user wants to know which Shakespeare plays contain the words Brutus and Caesar and not Calpurnia (the query).
 For each of Shakespeare’s plays, it is marked if the play contains each word out of all the words Shakespeare used.
 Then a binary term-document incidence matrix is produced.

 To retrieve the answer of the query, we can look at the matrix in terms of rows or columns and reference the vector for each term, which shoes the documents each term appears in.
 To answer the query Brutus AND Caesar AND NOT Calpurnia, we take the vector for each term (110100 AND 110111 AND 10111= 100100) and use it to pull the relevant answers:

 Anthony and Cleopatra, Act III, Scene ii